Jeija/ESPARGOS-Passive-ChannelCharting/README.md

 This repository contains partial source code for the results presented in the paper

-> Florian Euchner, David Kellner, Phillip Stephan, Stephan ten Brink: "Passive Channel Charting: Locating Passive Targets using Wi-Fi Channel State Information"
+> <a href="https://arxiv.org/abs/2504.09924">Florian Euchner, David Kellner, Phillip Stephan, Stephan ten Brink: "Passive Channel Charting: Locating Passive Targets using Wi-Fi Channel State Information"</a>

-submitted to the IEEE Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (SPAWC 2025).
+submitted to the IEEE Workshop on Signal Processing and Artificial Intelligence in Wireless Communications (SPAWC 2025) and <a href="https://arxiv.org/abs/2504.09924">available as a preprint on arXiv</a>.

 ## Summary